-Investing through Self-Directed IRAs
+Investing Through Self-Directed IRAs

-An Individual Retirement Account (IRA) provides investors with certain tax benefits for retirement savings.
+An Individual Retirement Account (IRA) provides investors with tax benefits for retirement savings.
 Some common examples of IRAs include the traditional IRA, Roth IRA, Simplified Employee Pension (SEP) IRA, and Savings Incentive Match Plan for Employees (SIMPLE) IRA.
-All IRA accounts are held for investors by custodians.
-Custodians may include banks, trust companies, or any other entity approved by the Internal Revenue Service (IRS) to act as an IRA custodian.
+All IRA accounts are held for investors by custodians, which may include banks, trust companies, or any other entity approved by the Internal Revenue Service (IRS) to act as an IRA custodian.

-- Misrepresentations Regarding Custodial Responsibilities – Fraudsters may misrepresent the duties of self-directed IRA custodians to deceive investors into believing that their investments are legitimate or protected against losses.
-For example, fraudsters often claim or suggest that self-directed IRA custodians investigate and validate any investment in a self-directed IRA.
+- Misrepresentations Regarding Custodial Responsibilities – Fraudsters sometimes misrepresent the duties of self-directed IRA custodians to deceive investors into believing that their investments are legitimate or protected against losses.
+For example, fraudsters often falsely claim or imply that self-directed IRA custodians investigate and validate any investment in a self-directed IRA.

 Ways to Avoid Fraud with Self-Directed IRAs

 - Ask questions.
 Always ask if the person offering the investment is registered or licensed, and if the investment itself is registered.
-Then check out the answers with an unbiased source, such as the SEC or your state securities regulator.
-The SEC has a short publication called “Ask Questions” that discusses many of the other questions investors should ask of anyone who wants them to make an investment, including about the background and history of the promoter.
-Please take a look at it before making any investment decisions.
+Then check out the answers with an unbiased source, such as the SEC, FINRA or your state securities regulator.
+Before making any investment decisions, review the SEC’s “Five Questions to Ask Before You Invest,” for questions you should ask before making any new investments, and the SEC’s Investor Bulletin “How to Check Out Your Investment Professional,” for tips to help you research the background and history of registered investment professionals.